emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 ### Data progress
 - Have started to download/upload the accessible csvs into their respective data folders
+  - data -> sports -> sportsvenues.csv
+  - data -> industrial institutions -> fortune500.csv
+    - currently having complications downloading powerplants.csv, keep getting "failed" messages after pending for 5 mins
+    - will go in this folder otherwise
+    - autosupplyplants.csv will also go in here if granted data permissions
+  - data -> libraries -> looks like Emily already put PLS, might be all we need.

  - **things that need to be scraped**
    - https://librarytechnology.org/libraries/uspublic/
      - although not sure we need this anymore with Emily's PLS data